-Peggy Lowe, of member station KCUR, has been following this case and joins us from the town Maryville, Missouri.
+Peggy Lowe, of member station KCUR, has been following this case and joins us from the town Maryville, Mo.
 And, Peggy, first give us some quick background on this case.

-PEGGY LOWE, BYLINE: Well, this case, it's about two years old as of yesterday.
-It was a Saturday night in this small town, Maryville, Missouri.
+PEGGY LOWE, BYLINE: Well, this case, it's about 2 years old as of yesterday.
+It was a Saturday night in this small town, Maryville, Mo.
 We're about 95 miles northeast of Kansas City.
 And two young girls, 13 and 14, were texting with some boys and they went over to Matthew Barnett's home.
 They were drinking.
-And one of the girls, her name is Daisy Coleman, she accused Matthew Barnett of raping her.
+And one of the girls - her name is Daisy Coleman - she accused Matthew Barnett of raping her.
 He said the sex was consensual.

 The charges were quickly brought by the local prosecutor.
 And then just as quickly, just about three months later, they were dropped.
 And there was never really given an explanation.
 And so some people believed that perhaps the Barnett's family connection to the local Republican Party was the cause of that.
 So it was just very controversial.

 LOWE: Well, it's very interesting.
-So because of the charge of, you know, a Republican group of people who had wanted these charges to be dropped, a judge - the only Democratic judge in Nodaway County up here in Missouri - appointed a special prosecutor, Jean Peters Baker.
-She's out of Kansas City - Jackson County- and she's a Democrat, too.
+So because of the charge of, you know, a Republican group of people who had wanted these charges to be dropped, a judge - the only Democratic judge in Nodaway County, up here in Missouri - appointed this special prosecutor, Jean Peters Baker.
+She's out of Kansas City - Jackson County; and she's a Democrat, too.

-SIEGEL: I understand that his probation include some special circumstances.
+SIEGEL: I understand that his probation includes some special circumstances.
 What are those?

 SIEGEL: And reaction from the victim to this decision today?

 SIEGEL: OK.
 Thank you, Peggy.
-That's reporter Peggy Lowe of member station KCUR, speaking with us from Maryville, Missouri.
+That's reporter Peggy Lowe of member station KCUR, speaking with us from Maryville, Mo.